FiresOfMordor/The-Fellowship-of-the-Code-2026/artifacts/artifact-2/artifact-2-deciding.md

 2. Check whether a resting place was found.
 If no candidate is available, return to Step 1 and keep searching.
 If a candidate is found, proceed.
 3. Check for immediate danger at the candidate location.
 If danger is present, discard the location and return to Step 1.
 If no danger is present, proceed.
 4. Assess the group's condition by evaluating fatigue level.
 Determine whether the group is stable, tired, or critical.
 5. Act on the fatigue assessment:
   •	If stable: conclude that there is no urgent need to rest, and go to Step 10
   •	If tired: note that rest should be considered, and proceed to Step 6.
   •	If critical: note that rest is required if a viable site can be confirmed, and proceed to Step 6.
-6. Evaluate whether the environment is usable.
+7. Evaluate whether the environment is usable.
 If it is not usable, return to Step 1.
 If it is usable, proceed.
-7. Evaluate the level of concealment the location offers.
+8. Evaluate the level of concealment the location offers.
 Classify it as good, partial, or poor.
-8. Act on the concealment assessment:
+9. Act on the concealment assessment:
   •	If good: take a Normal Rest, then go to Step 10.
   •	If partial: take a Cautious Rest, then go to Step 10.
   •	If poor: proceed to Step 9.
-9. Check whether fatigue is critical (only reached when concealment is poor).
+11. Check whether fatigue is critical (only reached when concealment is poor):
   •	If yes: accept the exposure risk, take a Cautious Rest, and go to Step 10.
   •	If no: reject the location and return to Step 1.
-10. Continue the journey.
+12. Continue the journey.

 ### Mermaid Flowchart